NixOS/nix/doc/manual/src/language/index.md

 - *lazy*

-  Expressions are only evaluated when their value is needed.
+  Values are only computed when they are needed.

 - *dynamically typed*